john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

         """
         if greetings is not None:
             print(greetings)
-            return (x + y)*multiplier
+            return (x + y) * multiplier

+Let's write our first Python script as a stand-alone file.
+Leave the interpreter and create a file `super_happy_fun_nums.py`.
+Copy the above `numop1` function into that file, save and close.
+Then, go to the command line and run the following command:

+    pydoc -w super_happy_fun_nums

-If we copy the Python code for `numop1` into a file, say `super_happy_fun_nums.py`, we can go to the command line and type `pydoc -w super_happy_fun_nums` and you will create a nicely-formmated HTML file with all the documentation for the functions in that file:
+This will generate a nicely-formmated HTML file with all the documentation for the functions in that file:

 ![docstrings](../../resources/docstring_screencap.png)

-## Modules
+## Your First Python Module

+Let's take another look at the file we created above: `super_happy_fun_nums.py`.

-You can write all of your Python code in the interpreter.
+This is an example of a Python module.
+That is, instead of writing our Python code into the interpreter, we wrote it into a text file.
+There is a lot of benefit to this.
+Certainly, you *can* write all of your Python code in the interpreter.
 But when you quit the interpreter, all of your work is lost.
-Sometimes, this is perfectly okay.
-But another option is to write all of your Python code into a text file, and run that text file directly from the commandline.
-As your programs get longer, you may want to break the code into multiple files for easier maintenance.
-You can also have one handy function shared between multiple files, saving repetition.
+Saving your Python code into a text file will also make writing longer programs *much* easier.

 > Any file ending in .py is treated as a module by Python.

 A module is an organized unit of Python code.
 Every Python file has its own global variable `scope`, so you can name your variables and functions there whatever you want without conflicting with other modules.

-#### Imports

-Back in the interpreter, let's try importing the `numop1` function from our new module:

-    >>> import super_happy_fun_nums
-    >>> super_happy_fun_nums.numop1(2, 3, 2, greetings=None)
-    10
+## Using Your First Module

+Let's try to use the `numop1` code we have saved in the `super_happy_fun_nums.py` module.

+You will need to be on the commandline to do this.
+First, navigate to the directory that contains `super_happy_fun_nums.py`.
+Next, open up the Python intepreter by typing "python" on the commandline:

+    $ python
+    Python 2.6.6 (r266:84292, Jan 22 2014, 09:42:36)
+    [GCC 4.4.7 20120313 (Red Hat 4.4.7-4)] on linux2
+    Type "help", "copyright", "credits" or "license" for more information.
-    >>> numop1(2, 3, 2, greetings=None)
+    >>>
-    NameError: name 'numop1' is not defined

-Above we can see that the function `numop1` is defined in the `scope` of the `super_happy_fun_nums` module.
-If we want to use the function a little more easily, we could import it as:
+Now, let's import and use `numop1`:

     >>> from super_happy_fun_nums import numop1
+    >>> numop1(5, 7)
+    Thank you for your inquiry.
+    12.0
-    >>> numop1(2, 3, 2, greetings=None)
+    >>> numop1(2, 4, multiplier=2.5, greetings="Yo.")
-    10

-You can even rename things `as` you import them:
+    Yo
+    15.0

+Let's recap.
+We wrote a Python function into a file with the `*.py` extension.
+That extension allowed the Python intepreter to know that we could import Python code from that file.
+We then used "from FILENAME import FUNCTION" to import the Python code in the intepreter and run it.

+The ability to store off Python code in a module and use that code with different values is huge.
+This is a big step towards making Python really useful for you in your every day work.

+## Executing Your First Python Program

+A Python program consists of one (or more) modules that are executable from the commandline.
+To run a Python program, just use the word `python` and then the name of the file:

+    $ python super_happy_fun_nums.py

+If you try that line above, you will see that... nothing happens.
+Well, that's anti-climatic.
+After all, the function `numop1` above doesn't *do* anything until you pass it an argument.
+So what did you expect to happen?

+#### main

+It turns out, to create turn a Python module into an executable program, you need a `main` function.
+To make a Python module a full program, you have to add two things to it.
+First, a `main` function:

+    def main():
+        print('Hello World!')

+And second, you need to add these two lines, that tell Python you want to treat this file like an executable:

+    if __name__ == '__main__':
+        main()

+If you add these things to `super_happy_fun_nums.py`, the file will look like this:

+    def main():
+        '''Classic First Program'''
+        print('Hello World!')

+    def numop1(x,y,multiplier=1.0,greetings="Thank you for your inquiry."):
+        """
+            Purpose: does a simple operation on two numbers.

+            Input: We expect x,y are numbers. multiplier is also a number (a float is preferred) and is optional.
+            It defaults to 1.0.
+You can also specify a small greeting as a string.

+            Output: return x + y times the multiplier
+        """
+        if greetings is not None:
+            print(greetings)
+            return (x + y) * multiplier

+    if __name__ == '__main__':
+        main()

+**NOTE**: I left *two* blank lines between each function in the file.
+This is the standard.
+Since functions frequently have one blank line in them (here and there), it makes it easier for your eye to separate out one function from another.

+Okay, let's run our new script!

+    $ python super_happy_fun_nums.py
+    Hello, World!

+Awesome, we just made our first Python program.
+But... wait, what about `numop1`?
+Well, we didn't call that function in the `main` function, so we didn't use it.
+But it seems silly not to use it.
+So let's change the main method to:

+    def main():
+        '''Just printing some silly tests'''
+        print(numop1(2, 2))
+        print(numop1(3, 3, multiplier=3.3))
+        print(numop1(4, 4, multiplier=4, greetings='(4 + 4) * 4:'))

+Let's run our program again:

+    $ python super_happy_fun_nums.py
+    Thank you for your inquiry.
+    4.0
+    Thank you for your inquiry.
+    19.799999999999997
+    (4 + 4) * 4:
+    32

+NOW we have a real program.
+It has a `main` function, so we can execute it from the commandline.
+It has a function in it, that we use in the `main` function.
+We have even commented our functions.
+This little file could serve as a blueprint for 90% of the Python work you do.

+## Importing From Your Module

+Earlier we imported `numop1` in the Python interpreter by doing:

-    >>> from super_happy_fun_nums import numop1 as number_op
+    >>> from super_happy_fun_nums import numop1
-    >>> number_op(2, 3, 2, greetings=None)
-    10

-If there are multiple functions in the module, you can import them all at the same time:
+If we had more than one function in `super_happy_fun_nums.py`, we could import in one of a couple ways:

+    >>> from super_happy_fun_nums import numop1, numop2
     >>> from super_happy_fun_nums import *
-    >>> numop1(2, 3, 2, greetings=None)
-    10

-The Python moto is "batteries included", because there are many handy modules built right into Python to help you do various things.
-For instance, the standard math library:
+A different way to import is to just import the whole module:

+    >>> import super_happy_fun_nums

+Then, when you want to use `numop1`, you have to qualify it with the module name:

+    >>> super_happy_fun_nums.numop1(2, 2)

+So, there are several ways to import from a Python script in the interpreter.

+## Importing In Your Module

+If you created another Python module and called it `testing_imports.py`, you could use all of the same imports as above, to import `numop1` from `super_happy_fun_nums` (as long as `testing_imports` and `super_happy_fun_nums` are still in the same folder):

+    # our new testing_imports.py file

+    from super_happy_fun_nums import numop1

+    def main():
+        print(numop1(2, 2))

+    if __name__ == '__main__':
+        main()

+So now we can share code between different Python modules.
+That'll come in handy.

+## Import Python Standard Libraries

+The Python moto is "batteries included".
+That means Python comes with a whole galaxy of libraries (modules) written to do all kinds of things.
+We will cover some of these in more detail in a few weeks.
+But it's good to know they exist.
+And we might as well try using them.

+The following examples could be done in the Python interpretter, or in a Python module.
+And from here on out I encourage you to consider both options when working an example or problem from the problem sets.

+#### math

+An obvious first library for a scientist or engineer to know about is the [math](https://docs.python.org/2/library/math.html) library:

     >>> import math
     >>> math.sqrt(4.00)